 Only the filter is required.
 Don’t buy any other gadgets that are offered with it.

-The filter is heavier but you get instant access to water, without having to wait 30 minutes like the drops.
+The filter is heavier but you get instant access to water.

 I prefer drops.

 If you’re just starting out, skip the snow and winter camping.